paigerodeghero/ComputerGameCodingCamp/day5.md

         - What is your name?
         - How do you like to work together?
           - Text Chat / Audio / Video
         - What is your phone number?
-For backup purposes in case technology doesn&#39;t work.
+For backup purposes in case technology doesn't work.
         - When can you work on the project outside of class?
           - Negotiate mutually exclusive times to edit code.
           - Negotiate who will edit the code if you are working together online.
 Only one person should touch the program while working together.